ContainX/docker-entry/README.md

 Secrets, Configuration and Docker Exec - Ridiculously Simple!

+This is currently in active development and will be released and documented soon!

+**Pending Tasks**

+- [x] Init System - forward signals to child process
+- [ ] Local and Remote configuration processing into context
+- [ ] Secret loading, Applying to context
+- [ ] Template processing
+- [ ] Customization flags / environment variables
+- [ ] Tests

 ## Quick Start

-This is currently in active development and will be released and documented soon!